Seldovia, Alaska: In fiction

 In children adventure book Pugs of the Frozen North by Philip Reeve and Sarah McIntyre, name, description, and visual depiction of the town Snowdovia is based on that of Seldovia.

 A chapter book for elementary students, Seldovia Sam and the Very Large Clam written by Susan Woodward Springer, is based on the adventures of fictional a boy and his family in Seldovia.
 There are four books in this series, including Seldovia Sam and the Wildfire Escape; Seldovia Sam and the Sea Otter Rescue, and Seldovia Sam and the Blueberry Bear.

+The Great Alone by Kristin Hannah takes place primarily in a fictional Alaskan town on the Kenai Peninsula, near Homer, named Keneq.
+The Allbright homestead is said to be located across from Kachemak Bay, though, and anyone who has spent time on the peninsula will note that Hannah's descriptions strongly resemble the layout and geography of Seldoiva.